nxskok/pasias/docs/22-thingy.md

 There are missing values all over the place. `length` has the most, but `lanes` and `span` also have a fair few.

-`mutate_if` requires a logical condition, something that is true or false, about the column and then something to do with it.
+`mutate` requires `across` and a logical condition, something that is true or false, about each column, and then something to do with it.
 In words, "for each column that is text, replace it (temporarily) with the factor version of itself."

 Extra: I think the reason `summary` doesn't handle text stuff very